 What we like:

-- Works well in kamado grills like the Big Green Egg.
+- rockwood all natural hardwood works well in kamado grills like the Big Green Egg.

 - The mild flavor should not overpower meats seasoning.